dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/api-reference/camera-view.md

         height: 100
     },
     visible:true,
-    torchOnImageBase64: "Put your base64 string here.
+    torchOnImage: "Put your file path here.
 This image will be displayed when the torch is on.",
-    torchOffImageBase64: "Put your base64 string here.
+    torchOffImage: "Put your file path here.
 This image will be displayed when the torch is off."
 })
 ```